How does it validate student credentials?

-  Actually, you’re entitled to choose either route, depending on the policies of the local Identity Federation you’re entitled to engage with, but there are already cases where merchants that had joined a local Identity Federation later chose to onboard the InAcademia service.
-When seeking to widen their service offerings to additional academic institutions or expand into different countries, they found the process of engaging to the differing requirements of other Identity Federations and approaching individual institutions to promote and request ‘opt in’ to their services too time consuming.
+Actually, you’re entitled to choose either route, depending on the policies of the local Identity Federation available to you, but there are already cases where merchants that had joined a local Identity Federation later chose to onboard the InAcademia service.
+Using academic federated identity services can be challenging, and particularly when seeking to widen their service offerings to additional academic institutions or expand automated proof of academic affiliation into different countries, they found the process of engaging to the differing requirements of national Identity Federations difficult and approaching individual institutions to promote and request ‘opt in’ to their services too time consuming.
 The InAcademia support team was able to connect these services in such a way that means they’re available to connect with academic institutions using InAcademia across a whole Federation.

 There are various other reasons why InAcademia offers value in cooperation with eduGAIN:

 - InAcademia is native OpenID Connect, and therefore will be more familiar to organisations that have previously implemented single sign-on based on social media services.

 - If you require simple ‘student status’ validation, then InAcademia eases the process in both deployment, connection and maintenance.

 - InAcademia offers an enhanced discovery process, meaning less steps are necessary for users to validate their academic affiliation.

 - It’s tough for many institutions to support the workload necessary to engage with merchants that want to register as a Service Provider in an Identity Federation; when an Institution accepts the InAcademia service, it no longer has to allocate effort to onboarding specific services, meaning that merchants are more likely to be able to reach a wider range of academic institutions than if they were to become a service provider in a federation alone.